memfault/interrupt/_drafts/zero-to-main-libc.md

 > Note: the variant of Newlib bundled with `arm-none-eabi-gcc` is not compiled
 > with `-g`, which can make debugging difficult.
 For that reason, you may chose
 > to replace it with your own build of Newlib.
 You can read more about that
-> process in the "Implementing our own C standard library" section of this
+> process in the [Implementing our own C standard library
+> section](#implementing-our-own-c-standard-library) of this
 > article.